Battle of Mount Li: Aftermath

 The battle ended in a decisive victory for Shen.
 The twin cities were sacked and left in ruins, Bao Si was captured, and Bofu, still a child, was killed in front of her.
 King You was slain at Mount Li alongside Duke Huan of Zheng.
 Much of Guanzhong, the heartland of Zhou, was conquered and occupied by the Quanrong.
 The Marquess of Shen forced Bao Si to become his wife but later freed her.
-Yijiu was proclaimed king, and the capital was eventually moved to Luoyang.
+Yijiu was proclaimed King Ping of Zhou, and the capital was eventually moved to Luoyi.
 (Note: The events immediately following the fall of Haojing are subject to debate due to the recent discovery of the Xinian Manuscript.
 See the page on the Eastern Zhou for details.)

 The death of King You at Mount Li marked the end of the Western Zhou period, thus resulting in the decimation of royal authority and the de facto independence of the various eastern vassal states.
-The state of Qin would soon after come to occupy the entirety of the Zhou's former heartland in Guanzhong, before uniting all of China and establishing a new dynasty.
+When King Ping moved the capital eastwards, Duke Xiang of Qin, the lord of a minor vassal state from Longxi, escorted him to ensure safety along the journey.
+In gratitude and as a political maneuver to gain new allies, King Ping elevated Duke Xiang's rank and promised him that any land the Qin clan can recapture from Quanrong would become his legitimate fief.
+The newly promoted state of Qin would continuously fight against the Xirong barbarians for the next four centuries, recapturing the entirety of the Zhou's former Guanzhong heartland and dominating most of the arable lands west of the Dasan Pass.
+Backed by the vast, fertile hinterland of the Wei River valley and the Loess Plateau, the Qin state would eventually defeat all other states to its east and south, before unifying all of China in 221 BC and establishing the centralized Qin dynasty under the First Emperor.